dcooney/block-manager/README.txt

 License: GPLv2 or later
 Stable tag: 3.2.0

-Remove unwanted blocks and block patterns from the Block Inserter and Editor.
+Disable unwanted blocks and patterns, organize blocks by changing categories - complete control over your WordPress Block Editor experience.

 == Description ==

-The Block Manager is an intuitive tool for site admins to globally remove blocks and block patterns.
-It also provides functionality for updating the category of individual blocks to help organize the admin editing experience.
+Block Manager gives you complete control over the WordPress Block Editor by allowing you to:

+✅ **Disable Blocks** - Remove unwanted blocks from the Block Inserter and Editor ✅ **Disable Patterns** - Hide block patterns you don't need with a single click ✅ **Change Block Categories** - Reorganize blocks by updating their categories for better workflow

+Simplify your WordPress editing experience by removing clutter and organizing blocks exactly how you need them.
+Perfect for client sites, custom workflows, and maintaining a clean, focused Block Editor.

-### Features
+### Key Features

+**Disable Blocks**
-- **Blocks**: Globally disable blocks from being displayed in the Block Inserter and Block Editor.
+- Globally remove any block from the Block Inserter and Block Editor
+- Disable block variations individually while keeping the core block
+- Control Embed blocks (Twitter, Facebook, YouTube, etc.) to remove unwanted options
+- Toggle entire block categories on/off with one click

+**Disable Block Patterns**
-- **Patterns**: Remove unwanted block patterns with the click of a button.
+- Remove unwanted block patterns with a simple toggle
-- **Block Categories**: Organize the Block Inserter by updating the category of each block.
+- Hide core WordPress patterns that don't fit your site
+- Clean up the pattern library for a focused editing experience

+**Change Block Categories**
+- Update the category of any block to better organize your Block Inserter
+- Create a custom workflow that matches your editing process
+- Improve findability by grouping related blocks together

+**Additional Features**
-- **Hooks**: Use hooks to remove blocks and patterns from `functions.php`.
+- **Code Hooks**: Use filters to control blocks and patterns via `functions.php`
-- **Search and Filter**: Quickly locate blocks and patterns with the search functionality in the sidebar.
+- **Search and Filter**: Quickly locate blocks and patterns with built-in search
-- **Block Variations**: Disable block variations individually to keep the core block but remove unwanted options.
-- **Embed Blocks**: Choose the Embed blocks you actually want to include on your site by removing the vast majority of useless options.
+- **Export Options**: Generate code snippets for syncing across environments
+- **Status Reports**: View active and disabled blocks at a glance

 ### Hooks & Filters